JJGO/hyperlight/README.md

 # Replace nn.Parameter objects with ExternalParameters
 mainnet = hl.hypernetize(mainnet, modules=modules)

-# Now, we get the spec of the weights we need to predict
+# Get the spec of the weights we need to predict
 parameter_shapes = mainnet.external_shapes()

 # We can predict these shapes any way we want,